lshift/diffa/doc/health_monitoring_guide.md

     <?xml version="1.0" encoding="UTF-8"?>
     <diffa-config/>

 It is quite empty because this is a fresh, unconfigured Diffa agent.
-To make Diffa useful, we need to declare at least one [pair][] of [endpoints][endpoint].
+To make Diffa useful, we need to declare at least one [pair][pair] of [endpoints][endpoint].

 Copy the following XML and save it as `diffa-config.xml`.